Mid Wales leaflet

 Find out how to get a copy of our leaflet and...

-The Kerry Ridgeway is a long distance footpath, part of which runs through Ceri Forest.
+The Kerry Ridgeway long distance footpath passes through Ceri Forest.

-The ridgeway has a long tradition as a trade and drovers’ route from Wales to the lowland English markets.
+The Kerry Ridgeway is an ancient trackway with a long tradition as a trade and drovers’ route from Wales to markets in England.

-The Kerry Ridgeway long distance footpath is 15 miles (24 kilometres) long from Cider House Farm, near the village of Dolfor, to Bishops Castle in England.
+The Kerry Ridgeway long distance footpath is 15 miles (24 kilometres) long from the Cider House car park, near the village of Dolfor in Powys, to Bishops Castle in Shropshire.

 Block Wood car park in Ceri Forest is situated off the B4368, three miles south of the village of Kerry.